stablekernel/aqueduct/source/docs/http/routing.md

 ## Accessing Path Variables

 Information that a router parses from a request path - like path variables - are stored in a `Request`'s `path`.
 As a `Request` passes through a `Router`, its `path` is set to an instance of this type.
 Later controllers access the `path` of a `Request` to help determine which resource the request is referring to.
-The `path` is an instance of `HTTPRequestPath`.
+The `path` is an instance of `RequestPath`.

-The `variables` of an `HTTPRequestPath` are a `Map<String, String>`, where the key is the name of the variable in the route specification and the value is the matching path segment in an incoming request.
+The `variables` of `RequestPath` are a `Map<String, String>`, where the key is the name of the variable in the route specification and the value is the matching path segment in an incoming request.
 For example, consider a route specification `/users/:id`.
 When a request with path `/users/1` is routed, this specification will match.
 So, a controller would access it like so:

 ```dart
 var identifier = request.path.variables["id"];